Russian Foreign Minister Is Asked ‘Why Not Just Read The Mueller Report?’ After Denying 2016 Election Attack

 Lavrov’s answer appeared to avoid Hudson’s question, which came in response to the Russian official’s claim that the U.S. had offered no proof of Russian election interference at all — not whether Russia and Trump had engaged in “collusion.”

-As the national security site Just Security documented, Mueller found numerous instances of Trump-Russia “collusion” including incidents in which the campaign “coordinated with, cooperated with, encouraged, or gave support” to the Russian election interference operation.
+According to claims made by Just Security, Mueller’s report unearthed evidence contrary to President Trump’s accounting of the affairs surrounding his 2016 campaign, including incidents in which the campaign “coordinated with, cooperated with, encouraged, or gave support” to the Russian election interference operation.

 Mueller said that he did not, however, find that the Trump campaign’s activities included actions that could be charged as criminal violations of federal election laws.
 Mueller said that in order to bring criminal charges, according to Just Security, he would need evidence that the Trump campaign “knowingly entered an agreement with the Russian government” to cooperate in the election attack.